Category: Urban Forestry

 FOR GRADUATE STUDENTS AND ADVANCED UNDERGRADUATES

-Purpose: To advance the field of urban forestry by encouraging students to study the planning, management, and horticulture of urban forests and the effect of healthy urban forests on the environment.
+Purpose: To advance the field of urban forestry by encouraging students to study the planning, management, horticulture and ecology of urban forests and the effect of healthy urban forests on people and the environment.

-Provisions: Funds one or more students annually at $5000 for study and research that will advance the knowledge of urban forestry and increase the number of scientists in the field (Award amount increased from $4000 in 2015).
+Award: Funds one or more students annually at $5,000 for study and research that will advance the knowledge of urban forestry and increase the number of scientists in the field.
 A recipient may reapply for an additional year.

-Eligibility: Open to graduate or advanced undergraduate students in environmental studies, horticulture, forestry, and related courses of study with a special interest in the urban forest.
-Students must be enrolled during the academic year following the award.
+Eligibility: Open to graduate or advanced undergraduate students enrolled in U.S. institutions studying urban forestry, environmental studies, horticulture, forestry, or related courses of study with a special interest in the urban forest.
+Students must be enrolled during the academic year following the award decision.
+Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.

-To Apply: See application and information.
-Applications must be received at the Virginia Tech Department of Forest Resources & Environmental Conservation by January 31 of the period preceding study.
-PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.
+To Apply: See application and instructions.
+Applications must be received at Casey Trees by January 31 of the period preceding study.

-Selection: Selection is by a panel appointed by the Department of Forest Resources & Environmental Conservation, Virginia Polytechnic Institute and State University, and is approved by the GCA Scholarship Committee.
+Selection: Selection is by a panel of people knowledgeable about research in the field of urban forestry, appointed by Casey Trees, and is approved by the GCA Scholarship Committee.

 Fund: The GCA Zone VI Fellowship in Urban Forestry Fund is managed by the GCA.